panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### ZeroLiquidity
-SFPM: Mints/burns of 0-liquidity chunks in Uniswap are not supported
+SFPM: Mints/burns of zero-liquidity chunks in Uniswap are not supported

 ```solidity